argonne-lcf/user-guides/docs/polaris/data-science-workflows/frameworks/pytorch.md

 ## PyTorch Dataloaders

-## TODO

-More information about PyTorch Dataloaders is coming soon.
-Meanwhile, please note there is a bug that causes a hang when using pytorch data loaders + distributed training (horovod, DDP, etc).
+Please note there is a bug that causes a hang when using pytorch data loaders + distributed training (horovod, DDP, etc).
 To workaround this, Nvidia recommends setting `num_workers=0` in the dataloader configuration.